 - 9.1.
-To plug a pipe for Upstream terminations of new storm drain systems where a single stub pipe segment has been provided for future future expansion, a -always install a-minimum of six (6) feet6- of pipe from a structure shall be provided.
+Upstream terminations of new storm drain systems where a single stub pipe segment has been provided for future expansion, a minimum of six (6) feet of pipe from a structure shall be provided.
 Cap or seal the last section of pipe by one of the following methods: - 9.1.1.
 For HDPE or HPPP pipe, use a manufacturer approved cap. - 9.1.2.
 For RCP, install an additional section of pipe and fill with concrete or install a plywood seal to the end of pipe not to exceed the outer diameter of the pipe.
-Install concrete stub cap per SD Standard XXX411.
+Install concrete stub cap per SD Standard 411.